 I also received a small fighting knife along with the suggestion that one of the NCIS team members in Bloodstone might find a use for it.

-The whole writing and publishing business has been fun and continues to promise more fun.
+The whole writing and publishing business has been a joy and continues to promise more fun as the stories unfold.

 My thanks to readers every where.